cellbang/cell/README.md

 - Managing Status with rxjs
 - Both REST and RPC interface styles available

-The Malagu name comes from the fact that where I come from, the word "malagu" means small stone, and while small stones can be built into tall buildings, roads, and bridges, the Malagu component layout can be used in a myriad of ways.
+The Malagu name comes from the fact that where I come from, the word "malagu" means small stone, and while small stones can be built into tall buildings, roads, and bridges, the Malagu Component layout can be used in a myriad of ways.

 ## Quick start